GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/lexical_structure.rst

 .. index:: single: identifiers

-Identifiers start with an alphabetic character (and not the symbol '_') followed by any number of alphabetic characters, '_' or digits ([0-9]). daScript is a case sensitive language meaning that the lowercase and uppercase representation of the same alphabetic character are considered different characters.
+Identifiers start with an alphabetic character (and not the symbol '_') followed by any number of alphabetic characters, '_' or digits ([0-9]).
+Daslang is a case sensitive language meaning that the lowercase and uppercase representation of the same alphabetic character are considered different characters.
 For instance, "foo", "Foo" and "fOo" are treated as 3 distinct identifiers.